What I Need to Know

 This year, the Canterbury Bankstown White Ribbon Tug O' War Cup will be held on:

-Over the past four years, this event has attracted more than 500 men from local businesses, community and government organisations to show their support to ending violence against women, through participation in a friendly Tug O' War competition.
+Over the past five years, this event has attracted more than 500 men from local businesses, community and government organisations who show their unwavering support to ending violence against women by participation in a friendly Tug O' War competition.

-In 2016, 27 teams of five men from the local Bankstown community, Government organisations, as well as schools and local businesses registered to show their support.
+In 2017, 27 teams of five men from the local Bankstown community, Government organisations, as well as schools and local businesses registered to show their support.
 More than 300 participants and spectators also came along on the day.
-More than 200 spectators also came along on the day.

-If you have a team that is committed to this campaign and would like to participate on the day, REGISTER HERE.
+If you have a team that is committed to this campaign and would like to participate on the day, you can

 Real men walk the talk!
 In 2017, Canterbury Bankstown Council in partnership with NSW Police (Campsie Local Area Command) will host the fifth annual White Ribbon March.